-The Great Indian tradition, values and culture have been primarily shaped by some great literary works of ancient India.
-Valmiki’s Ramayana is one such endearing classic which has influenced on every living being not only in India, but also almost the whole of Asia.
+The Great Indian tradition, values, and culture have been primarily shaped by some great literary works of ancient India.
+Valmiki’s Ramayana is one such endearing classic which has influenced every living being not only in India but also almost the whole of Asia.
 Ramayana was originally composed in Sanskrit, probably around 500 BC.
 It consists of some 24,000 couplets divided into seven books.

 There are plenty of reasons to call ‘Ramayana’ an epic.
-The characters are limned its finest form; while Rama inspires nobility, Sita embodies self-sacrifice, Lakshmana personifies loyalty, and Hanuman epitomizes bravery and integrity.
+The characters are limned their finest form; while Rama inspires nobility, Sita embodies self-sacrifice, Lakshmana personifies loyalty, and Hanuman epitomizes bravery and integrity.

-On exile, prince Ram traveled the length of the country to reach the present-day Sri Lanka to rescue Sita.
+In exile, Prince Ram traveled the length of the country to reach present-day Sri Lanka to rescue Sita.
 Today neither can we debate on the historical accuracy nor on its existence, however, there are some of the places with strong folklores and the proofs that you can visit in the present time that will make you believe Ramayana existed in real life.

 Location: Ayodhya is in south-central Uttar Pradesh state.
 It lies to the east of Faizabad City.

-Location: Janakpur is approximately 390 km and 10-hour drive from Kathmandu.
+Location: Janakpur is approximately 390 km and a 10-hour drive from Kathmandu.

-Prayag is also referred to as Triveni Sangam- the confluence of the subterranean river Saraswati, Ganga and Yamuna.
-Lord Ram, Sita and Lakshman stayed for some time before proceeding to Chitrakoot.
+Prayag is also referred to as Triveni Sangam- the confluence of the subterranean river Saraswati, Ganga, and the Yamuna.
+Lord Ram, Sita, and Lakshman stayed for some time before proceeding to Chitrakoot.
 He came seeking blessings from Rishi Bharadwaj to overcome the trials he could face during the 14-year-long exile.
-The Ashram was the education centre of that time.
+The Ashram was the education center of that time.

 ‘Chitrakoot’ literally translates to “beautiful mountain”.
 It is the place where the trio spent the most years of their 14-year exile.
 This was the site of ‘Bharat Milap’ where Bharata, the brother of Rama, came to see his brother and appealed Rama to return to Ayodhya.
 At his refusal, Bharata asked the slippers of Rama to place it on the throne until his brother’s return to Ayodhya.
 The trio dwelled during their exile in Kamadgiri (the mountain which fulfills all the wishes and desires) Hills.